chronicled/parity/.circleci/docker/parity/README.md

 # Parity set up

-This parity node can be ran by itself as the only miner.
+This parity node can be run by itself as the only miner.

 - The `./prv` directory contain a Blockchain database with 106 blocks already mined.
-- The `start_from_index` value in RocksDB is set to 0 such that on start the Blockchain Interface should start its Backfill process.
+- The `start_from_index` value in RocksDB is set to 0 such that on start the Blockchain Interface should start its backfill process.